An Arizona Specialty

 My Eyes Spy a Stripe

 Welcome to May everyone!
 I’d say that April went by fast, but I just think my time perception needs a calibration to make the accelerated calendar page turning frequency the new norm.
 I’ll just note when it goes slower than expected.
 A couple of quick notes on the personal front.
 Successfully completed my first ~9.5 mile nonstop run on pavement with some serious hills in the mix.
 There is still pain (norm per surgeon), but it feels strong and time to start pushing it to get back into ultra shape – yay!!
-The other note is we’ll be heading to the southwest in a couple of weeks for the Canine Performance Events Agility Nationals competition.
+The other note is we’ll be heading to the northwest in a couple of weeks for the Canine Performance Events Agility Nationals competition.
 Not exactly excited about the drive, but, as currently planned, at least 6 brand new states to bird and a pass through my favorite birding locations in Nevada and Arizona on the trek back.
 Translated, a lot more fodder to share on the blog – double yay!!

 With that out of the way, let’s discuss May’s theme.
 Last month I hit you with the Breeding Season and a few months before that the Circle of Life.
 Thinking I am going with “Thank you sir, May I have another [chance]” (link here).
 Long form, I am always thankful for the opportunity to observe a given species, but at times I’d really appreciate another chance to execute on the capture.
 To a person, we here at Intrigued do our very best to bring you the very best photography product we can to accompany our experiences.
 Our cleaning personnel can attest to the piles of rejects on the cutting room floor in the digital darkroom.
 The downside is a number of our +1s from the field may go uncelebrated due to technical mistakes, obstructed views or fleeting observations.
 Every once in a while, I’ll comb through the trash and pull out a few shots to keep just as evidence for the listing.
 If you have seen the Listers documentary on YouTube (and you definitely should if you are a birder – link here), you’ve witnessed the feeling when a sighting is “stolen away”.
 We’ll see how this goes – might end it early if the images give me too much cringe – but let’s start with this +1 featured feathered friend.